mironim/BootstrapPager/README.md

 	...
 });
 ```
-The above settings would enlarge the textbox, change the icons from chevrons to arrows, and remove the first and last buttons.
+The above settings would enlarge the textbox, change the icons from chevrons to arrows, remove the first and last buttons, and make it so searching requires an ENTER press.

 A list of all the options:
 <ul>